 1. In the bowl of a food processor, pulse the flour, sugar, and salt together.
 Cut the butter into small pieces, then add to the food processor.
 Pulse at 1-second intervals until butter is the size of peas—should be about 10 quick pulses.
 Add the ice water and pulse again about 10 times until the mixture is crumbly but holds together when pinched.
 Lay a clean tea towel on a work surface.
 Dump the crumbly dough mixture into the center of the towel.
 Grab the four corners of the towel together and twist to create a beggar’s purse, pressing the dough into a round.
 Use your hands to pack and flatten the round.
 If time permits, chill the dough for 30-60 minutes before proceeding, or better for 12 to 24 hours.

 2. On a lightly floured work surface, roll out the dough into a 13- to 14-inch round.
 Use as much flour as needed to prevent the dough from sticking, and every few rolls, flip the dough over.
-Transfer it to a 9-inch pie plate or pan.
+Transfer it to a 9-inch pie plate (be sure your pie plate is at least 2 inches tall).
 Trim dough that hangs over by a lot — leave at least an inch over hanging; you may not need to trim everywhere.
 Tuck the overhanging dough behind itself; then use your fingers to crimp the edge into a fluted pattern — video guidance here.
 Save the scraps in an airtight container in the fridge for another use.

 3. If time permits, chill the dough in the fridge until firm, about 30 minutes.